wbabik/Practical_computing/Class_8/Class_8.md

 ------------------------------------------------------------------------

 Type of column can be also checked with `typeof()` or `class()` functions, the latter providing more detailed information.
-However, as both require a single vector as argument we need to learn subsetting first, which we’ll do in the next class.